Agentopians/WeAi/README.md

 ## About

 Week in Ethereum News AI Edition is a project developed during the ETH Global Agentic AI hackathon to continue the valuable service provided by Week in Ethereum News, which ceased operations at the end of 2024.
+The original "Week in Ethereum News" was distributed through a popular Substack page and email list.
 Our system uses AI agents to curate, summarize, and deliver comprehensive weekly updates about the Ethereum ecosystem, including paid job postings from sponsors.

 ## Features